Prospective CSP Students

 Invitations to Interview

 During Interview Days, candidates learn about the academic and internship requirements of the CSP Program, meet with faculty and current students, and interview for internships.
 Internship supervisors for both BGSU and partnership institutions come to the BGSU campus, giving candidates the opportunity to interview for several internships in a variety of functional areas and settings.
-On Tuesday of Interview Days, candidates will have the opportunity to visit internship sites at BGSU and partnership institutions.
+On Tuesday of Interview Days, candidates will have the opportunity to visit internship sites.

 After the Interview